caithomas6789/Museum-ETL-Pipeline/README.md

 - `requirements.txt`
     - This file contains all the required modules to run the pipeline script.
     - This file can be run using "pip3 install -r requirements.txt"
+- `dashboard`
+    - This folder contains the dashboard wireframe for the data and a screenshot of a dashboard created using Tableau.

 ## Installation and Requirements
 It is recommended before stating any installations that you make a new virtual environment.
 This can be done through commands in order:
-- python3 -m venv venv
+- `python3 -m venv venv `
-- source ./venv/bin/activate
+- `source ./venv/bin/activate`

-Install all requirements for the pipeline using the command: pip3 install -r requirements.txt
+Install all requirements for the pipeline using the command:
+`pip3 install -r requirements.txt `

-Create a .env file using the command: touch .env
+Create a .env file using the command:
+`touch .env`

 Required .env variable:
 - DATABASE_NAME = The name of your database.